 - Wide range of coverage options

-Farmers offer a number of discounts, as well, for things such as bundling your homeowners and auto insurance, being a good student, insuring multiple vehicles and owning an alternative fuel car.
+Farmers offers a number of discounts for things such as bundling your homeowners and auto insurance, being a good student, insuring multiple vehicles and owning an alternative fuel car.
 Because the company’s discounts vary by state, ask an agent for the ones available where you live.

-- Name Your Price tool allows you to set a budget
+- Name Your Price tool for establishing a budget

 - Young driver discounts for teens and students

-- Your deductible could drop every year without a claim
+- Deductible could drop every year without a claim

-Progressive claims customers could save over $700 when they request a free quote.
-You can also get a multi-policy, good safe driver, multi-car, good student, teen driver, homeowner and more discounts.
+Progressive claims customers could save over $650 when they request a free quote.
+You can also get a multi-policy discount as well as a good safe driver, multi-car, good student, teen driver, homeowner and other discounts.

 Progressive’s Name Your Price Tool builds a policy around your budget, and if you plug a Snapshot device into your car to prove you have safe driving habits, you’ll save even more.

-Coverage: Bodily injury, property damage, comprehensive and collision, uninsured and underinsured motorists, medical payments, personal injury protection, custom equipment, emergency road service, car rental and travel expenses
+Coverage: Bodily injury, property damage, comprehensive and collision, uninsured and underinsured motorists, medical payments, personal injury protection, rental reimbursement and coverage for travel to Mexico.

 - Full-featured mobile app